docker-archive/dcus-hol-2016/docker-cloud/README.md

 When you create a service in the Docker Cloud web interface, a wizard walks you through configuring the service in three steps.

-+ **Choose a Container Image** Images can come from Docker Cloud's Jumpstarts library, your personal Docker Hub account, Docker Hub's public index, or from third party registries you connect.
++ **Choose a Container Image:** Images can come from Docker Cloud's Jumpstarts library, your personal Docker Hub account, Docker Hub's public index, or from third party registries you connect.
-+  **Configure the Service** From here, give the service a name, set the initial number of containers, expose/publish ports, modify the run command or entrypoint, set memory and CPU limits.
++  **Configure the Service:** From here, give the service a name, set the initial number of containers, expose/publish ports, modify the run command or entrypoint, set memory and CPU limits.
-+  **Set Environment variables** Set environment variables and link your service to other existing services in Docker Cloud.
++  **Set Environment variables:** Set environment variables and link your service to other existing services in Docker Cloud.

 > **Note**: In this lab  we won't be working with environment variables or connecting data volumes, but these are also available as optional steps in the wizard.